 The labs are closed weekends, campus holidays, and during semester breaks.
 Call ahead to see when tutoring is available for your specific class.
 The labs are staffed by a coordinator, instructional assistants, and student tutors.

-Students must be registered in the current semester in at least one Business & CIS Division class in order to use the B151 Open Computer Lab or Business Student Center.
+Students must be registered in the current semester in at least one Business & CIS Division class in order to use the Business & CIS Division Open Computer Lab or the Business Student Center.
 Students not currently registered may be able to use one of the other labs on campus, instead.

 Fall Hours and Contact (August 25 – December 18)